 Firstly, consider the overall priorities for the project.

 Understand who your target audience is and their needs.
-In order to deliver a new website tailored to your customers, you need to understand their thought process, assumptions, and existing loves and pain points with your website.
+In order to deliver a new website tailored to your customers, you need to understand their thought processes, assumptions, and existing loves and pain points with your website.
 Build a typical customer profile and identify how you could add more value to their experience.
 We can also help you do this!

 Secondly, review your current website.